 Anne Hacker

 Dr. Hacker is active in her community, providing emotional and advocacy support for people caring for family members or friends with dementia, Alzheimer's disease, or who are lonely through the Friends of St. John the Caregiver Support Group at St. Philip Church in Battle Creek.
-She is the Chairperson of the Board of Directors for the Family Enrichment Center, a nonprofit organization that provide support services to foster, kinship, and adoptive families.
-She has provided foster care for service dogs in training to be emotional support for veterans with PTSD, and was involved in a senior literacy outreach program.
+She is the President of Michigan Capitol Chapter of the American Society for Public Administration.
+She was actively involved in various child welfare endeavors throughout her career in humans services.
+She provided foster care for service dogs in training to be emotional support for veterans with PTSD, and was involved in a senior literacy outreach program.

-Dr. Hacker’s current research interests focus on community sustainability, organizational behavior, spirituality in the workplace, and public policy analysis.
-She has published in a number of journals, and has presented at conferences including the American Society for Public Administration, Michigan Mental Health Boards Association, and North American Council on Adoptable Children, to name a few.
+Dr. Hacker’s current research interests focus on community sustainability, organizational behavior, spirituality, faith, and religion in the public sector, and public policy analysis.
+She has published in a number of journals, and has presented at conferences including the American Society for Public Administration, Michigan Mental Health Boards Association, and North American Council on Adoptable Children.

 Education